hdShang/arxiv-daily/docs/cs-CL/2025-09-25/papers/250921294v1-the-role-of-synthetic-data-in-multilingual-multi-cultural-ai-systems.md

 ---
 layout: default
-title: The role of synthetic data in Multilingual, Multi-cultural AI systems: Lessons from Indic Languages
+title: "The role of synthetic data in Multilingual, Multi-cultural AI systems: Lessons from Indic Languages"
 ---

 # The role of synthetic data in Multilingual, Multi-cultural AI systems: Lessons from Indic Languages